deltaDAO/mvg-portal/content/pages/privacy/en.md

 Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 **Plausible**
-deltaDAO uses [**Plausible Analytics**](https://plausible.io/) (by Plausible Insights OÜ, Västriku tn 2, 50403, Tartu, **Estonia**, Registration number 14709274), a privacy-friendly web analytics tool for tracking overall trends in our website traffic. deltaDAO signed a DPA with Plausible Analytics.
+ClioX relies on deltaDAO's use of [**Plausible Analytics**](https://plausible.io/) (by Plausible Insights OÜ, Västriku tn 2, 50403, Tartu, **Estonia**, Registration number 14709274), a privacy-friendly web analytics tool for tracking overall trends in our website traffic. deltaDAO signed a DPA with Plausible Analytics.
 Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 - Here you can find Plausible Analytic&#39;s current [**DPA** &#8599;](https://plausible.io/dpa).
 - Here you can find Plausible Analytic&#39;s [**privacy policy** &#8599;](https://plausible.io/privacy).
 - Here you can find more information about Plausible Analytic&#39;s [**privacy practices** &#8599;](https://plausible.io/data-policy), [**security practices** &#8599;](https://plausible.io/security) and a [**legal assessment on GDPR compliance** &#8599;](https://plausible.io/blog/legal-assessment-gdpr-eprivacy).

-## 4. Processing operations according to Article 13 GDPR
+## 4. Processing operations

 We process your personal data for the following purposes.